kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 config will be used.
 In the next iteration of reload, if webhook is found to be healthy, the new config will be used.
-Logging and metrics would be used to signal success/failure of a config reload so that cluster admins can have observability over this process.Reload must not add or remove Node or RBAC authorizers.
+Logging and metrics would be used to signal success/failure of a config reload so that cluster admins can have observability over this process.
+Reload must not add or remove Node or RBAC authorizers.
 They can be reordered, but cannot be added or removed.

 The proposed structure is illustrated below: